-During the development of this quality standard, equality issues were considered and equality assessments are available.
+Equality issues were considered during development and equality assessments for this quality standard are available.
 Any specific issues identified during development of the quality statements are highlighted in each statement.

 Commissioners and providers should aim to achieve the quality standard in their local context, in light of their duties to have due regard to the need to eliminate unlawful discrimination, advance equality of opportunity and foster good relations.
 Nothing in this quality standard should be interpreted in a way that would be inconsistent with compliance with those duties.